microsoft/BotFramework-Emulator/content/CHANNELS.md

 ```

 ## 2. Run ngrok
-Open a terminal and run ngrok with the following command to create a new tunnel:
+Open a terminal and run ngrok with the following command to create a new tunnel (you may need to navigate to where the ngrok executable lives on your filesystem):

 OSX
 ```bash